goten4/cloudsh/README.md

 # cloudsh
-Shell script based on pvesh to provide easy way to instanciate lxc containers and kvm
+Shell script based on pvesh to provide easy way to instanciate lxc containers and kvm on Proxmox VE.